psb/bucklescript.github.io/docs/function.md

 let twelve: int;
 ```

-(In a dynamic language such as JS, currying would be dangerous, since accidentally forgetting to pass an argument doesn't error at compile time).
+(In a dynamic language, such as JS, currying would be dangerous since accidentally forgetting to pass an argument does not create an error at compile time.)

 ### Drawback

-Unfortunately, due to JS not having currying because of the aforementioned reason, it's hard for BS multi-argument functions to map cleanly to JS functions 100% of the time:
+Unfortunately, due to JS not having currying because of the aforementioned reason, it is hard for BS multi-argument functions to map cleanly to JS functions 100% of the time; therefore:

-1. When all the arguments of a function are supplied (aka no currying), BS does its best to to compile e.g. a 3-arguments call into a plain JS call with 3 arguments.
+1. When all the arguments of a function are supplied (i.e., no currying), BS does its best to compile, for example, a 3-argument call into a plain JS call with 3 arguments.

-2. If it's too hard to detect whether a function application is complete\*, BS will use a runtime mechanism (the `Curry` module) to curry as many args as we can and check whether the result is fully applied.
+2. If it is too hard to detect whether a function application is complete\*, BS will use a runtime mechanism (the `Curry` module) to curry as many arguments as we can and check whether the result is fully applied.

-3. Some JS APIs like `throttle`, `debounce` and `promise` might mess with context, aka use the function `bind` mechanism, carry around `this`, etc. Such implementation clashes with the previous currying logic.
+3. Some JS APIs (like `throttle`, `debounce` and `promise`) might mess with context, i.e., use the functions `bind` mechanism, carry around `this`, etc. Such implementations clash with the previous currying logic.

-\* If the call site is typed as having 3 arguments, we sometimes don't know whether it's a function that's being curried, or if the original one indeed has only 3 arguments.
+\* If the call site is typed as having 3 arguments, we sometimes don't know whether it is a function that is being curried, or if the original one indeed has only 3 arguments.

 BS tries to do #1 as much as it can.
-Even when it bails and uses #2's currying mechanism, it's usually harmless.
+Even when it bails and uses #2's currying mechanism, it is usually harmless.

-**However**, if you encounter #3, heuristics are not good enough: you need a guaranteed way of fully applying a function, without intermediate currying steps.
-We provide such guarantee through the use of the `[@bs]` "uncurrying" annotation on a function declaration & call site.
+**However**, if you encounter #3, heuristics are not good enough: you need a guaranteed way of fully applying a function without intermediate currying steps.
+We provide such a guarantee through the use of the `[@bs]` "uncurrying" annotation on a function declaration and call site.

 ### Solution: Guaranteed Uncurrying

-If you annotate a function declaration signature on an `external` or `let` with a `[@bs]` (or, in Reason syntax, annotate the start of the parameters with a dot), you'll turn that function into an similar-looking one that's guaranteed to be uncurried:
+If you annotate a function declaration signature on an `external` or `let` with a `[@bs]` (or, in Reason syntax, annotate the start of the parameters with a dot), you will turn that function into an similar-looking one that is guaranteed to be uncurried:

 ```ocaml
 type timerId